PDX - STL

 The average price of all round-trip flights from Portland to St. Louis clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Portland to St. Louis, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from St. Louis, Tuesday is the cheapest day to fly and Saturday is the most expensive.
+If you are looking for a flight deal from Portland to St. Louis, look for departures on Saturdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from St. Louis, Friday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Portland to St. Louis?